barndollarmusic/wavcheck/README.md

 -->

 # wavcheck
-Free little tool to checks audio WAV files in Broadcast Wave Format (BWF) for issues (timecode, UMID, *etc.*).
-Designed especially for film &amp; TV composers to use before sending out mix tracks or stems that need to remain synchronized.
+Free little command-line tool to check audio WAV files in Broadcast Wave Format (BWF) for issues (timecode, UMID, *etc.*).
+Designed especially for film &amp; TV composers to use before sending out mix tracks or stems that need to remain precisely synchronized.

 Also can automatically add the BWF embedded starting timecode into filenames (like `yourtune_TC01020304.wav`) and fix duplicate UMID problems.